-You may notice that if you advance the throttle quickly in initial take-off (make sure you have a firm grip on the wheel), the boat has a tendency to pull the stern of the vessel to starboard.
-There is a trim tab (also serves as a sacrificial anode) located on the outboard drive housing.
+You may notice that if you advance the throttle quickly in initial takeoff (make sure you have a firm grip on the wheel), the boat has a tendency to pull the stern of the vessel to starboard.
+There is a trim tab (also serves as a sacrificial anode) located on the vertical drive housing just to the top of the propeller blade.
 This trim tab helps compensate for the low speed steering torque.
 Once the boat increases headway and the propeller is operating in a faster water flow this torque effect decreases.